ShailendraTrivedi/ShailendraTrivedi/README.md

 ## 🎯 About Me

-Full-Stack Software Engineer with **2+ years of experience** in software development, web application development, and enterprise platform development.
+Full-Stack Software Developer with **2+ years of experience** in software development, web application development, and enterprise platform development.
 Passionate about building scalable, high-quality software solutions and delivering exceptional digital experiences.

 **Key Highlights:**
 - 🚀 Optimized frontend build time by **54%** (13 min → 6 min)